moraleslazaro/controlcad/README.md

 The application is built on Django/Python and SQLite and it is configured to be launched using the WSGI web server provided by Python.

 Once the application is running use the user `admin` and password `admin` in order to log into the administration panel.

+## Running ControlCAD

+After cloning the repo, provision the VM using vagrant:

+`$ vagrant up --provision`

+ControlCAD should be running on `http://localhost:8080`